 Bronze birch borer and twolined chestnut borer

-- Foliage at top of the tree canopy starts to die back first and work its way down the tree.
+- Foliage at the top of the tree canopy starts to die back first and work its way down the tree.

-- Raised ridges can be seen on the trunk and branches.
+- Raised ridges can be seen on the trunk and branches of infested trees.

-- Two-lined chestnut borers are matte bluish-black with two parallel yellow stripes running down their wing covers.
+- Two-lined chestnut borers are bluish-black with two parallel yellow stripes running down their wing covers.

-- Larvae of both borers are up to one inch long when fully grown.
+- Up to one inch long when fully grown.

 - Pale white.